2019-2020 TRAINING GRANT RECIPIENTS

 “Identification of biochemical signatures of pyrethroid resistance in invasive Aedes aegypti”

 Erin “Taylor” Kelly is a Ph.D. student in vector biology, interested in vector metabolism, reproduction, and mechanisms of insecticide resistance.
 Kelly completed her Bachelor of Science in biology and minor in chemistry at Santa Clara University.
-Kelly is currently looking forward to taking her qualifying exam, but her long-term goal is to lead a research team as a faculty member at a major research institution or work as a vector biologist at the state or district level.
+Kelly’s long-term goal is to either pursue work as a professor with an appointment that combines teaching and research or work as a vector control biologist at the state or county level.

 The Attardo lab centers around the reproductive biology of insect vectors of human disease.
 The primary subjects of his work have been mosquitoes and tsetse flies.
 Attardo has studied how female mosquitoes regulate gene expression in response to blood feeding.
 He also studies the reproductive biology of tsetse flies, unique insects that lactate and give birth to live young.
 This work covers multiple areas of reproduction in tsetse including nutrition; analysis of genes associated with reproduction; the role symbiotic bacteria play in tsetse reproduction; and the interactions between insect vectors and the parasites they vector.